5 masterpieces of the MNAC you shouldn’t miss

 Big ballerina.
 Although in the contemporary art section of the museum you can find Picasso, Dali and Miro works, we have chosen this beautiful sculpture by Pablo Gargallo as one of the museum highlights for its plasticity and how beautifully a few metal sheets can express the delicate movement of a flamenco dancer.
 Don’t just look at it from one point: walk around it and see how it changes from every angle.
 We just love her eye: a tiny fan that reminds us of how this object is often used by flamenco dancers.
 By the way, Gargallo was a good friend of Picasso, from whom he did a couple of portraits (one of them, also in the MNAC museum), so the influence of Cubism is very present in this sculpture as well.

-But wait!
-There is more!
+AND BONUS!
 Did you know you can also see some Gaudi works at the MNAC?
-Share this post using the buttons below to discover what:

 Gaudi furniture.
 Although Gaudi is famous for his architecture, most tourists aren’t aware that he also designed furniture as well.
 And while you can see some replicas in La Pedrera, to see the originals you need to come to the Museu Nacional d’Art de Catalunya.
 Pavement designs, wooden doors and metal door handles, mosaic pieces, wrought iron gates and balconies, and benches.
 Our favorite: the bench he designed for the Cripta Güell church, whose design gets to make people stay silent instead of talking to each other during the service.